Want opportunities, promotion, and ever-growing influence? Here’s how:

 - The young man I got my old church to create a media position for because he needed a job.

-- My current assistant, whose resume I passed on to a friend from a major sports network…hoping she gets a better job than the one she has with me.
+- My former assistant, whose resume I passed on to a friend from a major sports network –– hoping she would get a better job than the one she had with me.

 I’ve had opportunities in life because of giving others opportunities in their lives.
 Really.
 It’s just the way life works.